-Trading volumes are not looking good with reported volume being a miserable $1 million and “Real 10” volume being $330k.
-What is good, though, is the volume overstatement is low, there is only 1.5x discrepancy between the reported and the “Real 10” volume (trading volume on the exchanges that prevent wash trading).
-This means that DGB’s poor liquidity is only slightly inflated which is not the case with the majority of other coins.
+Trading volumes are not looking good with reported volume being $16.2 million and “Real 10” volume being $6.7 mil.
+What is good, though, is the volume overstatement is low, there is only 2.5x discrepancy between the reported and the “Real 10” volume (trading volume on the exchanges that prevent wash trading).
+This means that NANO’s liquidity is only slightly inflated which is not the case with the majority of other coins.

-Moreover, DGB comparatively has a weak buy support, according to coinmarketbook.cc.
+Moreover, NANO comparatively has a weak buy support, according to coinmarketbook.cc.
 Buy support is measuring sum of buy orders at 10% distance from the highest bid price.
 This way we can eliminate fake buy walls and whale manipulation and see the real interest of the market in a certain coin.
-DGB currently has meager $330k of buy orders measured with this method, which sets DGB buy support/market cap ratio at 0.30% which is an average figure for the crypto market.
+NANO currently has meager $559k of buy orders measured with this method, which sets NANO buy support/market cap ratio at 0.29 % which is a below average figure.
 Bitcoin and Ethereum have a 0.27% and 0.28% ratios, respectively.
-This novel metric indicates there are a lot of manipulations, inflated liquidity and fake orders on DGB trading pairs.
+This novel metric indicates there are a lot of manipulations, inflated liquidity and fake orders on NANO trading pairs.

 Mid May Update: Fundamentals